deepset-ai/haystack-home/content/blog/announcing-studio/index.md

 - **Use a built-in vector database**: Leverage OpenSearch or connect to your preferred instance (Weaviate, Qdrant, ElasticSearch, or Pinecone).
 - **Start quickly**: Use your own files or explore the sample files available in deepset Cloud.
 - **Leverage pipeline templates**:  Take advantage of pre-built pipeline templates for common use cases such as Retrieval Augmented Generation (RAG).
-- **Collaborate seamlessly**: Invite people to your workspace and collaborate with others at every stage of the process.
 - **Experiment with custom components**: Initial support for [integrating your own components](https://docs.cloud.deepset.ai/docs/create-a-custom-component) into pipelines.
 - **Deploy with ease**: Host Haystack pipelines on deepset Cloud infrastructure.
 - **Test and share**: Test pipelines in the Playground and share prototypes with stakeholders.